-- available remedies and the information related to the protest must be disclosed to the awarding agency. - 23.
+- 17. Cost and/or price analysis for every procurement. - 18.
+Conduct that ensures full and open competition. - 19.
+Written history of procurement, with records detailing the rationale for the method of procurement (competitive proposal, noncompetitive proposal, sealed bid, and small purchase), selection of contract type, contractor selection or rejection criteria, the basis of the contract price, and an independent estimate of price. - 20.
+Provisions that prohibit conflict of interest and discrimination. - 21.
+A written settlement process that includes source evaluation, protests, disputes and claims.
+Violations of law must be referred to the appropriate local, State, or Federal agency having jurisdiction. - 22.
+Protest procedures written to handle and resolve disputes relating to both the award and the administration of contracts.
+Protest procedures must have available remedies and the information related to the protest must be disclosed to the awarding agency. - 23.
 A list of pre-qualified vendors, firms, etc. that is used in acquiring goods and services are current and include enough qualified sources to ensure maximum open and free competition.
-A pre-qualified list of vendors must be updated at least once per year.
+A pre-qualified list of vendors must be updated with at least once per year.
 Each category of products and services must be updated with at least three quotes.
-If a sole source bidder is procured, adequate explanation as to why a sole source was necessary is required. - 24.
+If a sole source bidder is procured, adequate explanation as to why a sole source was necessary - 24.
 Documentation of all procurements regardless of dollar amount. - 25.
 Whenever possible, procurement practices should encourage the utilization of small businesses, minority-owned firms, women's business enterprises, labor surplus area firms, and take all necessary affirmative steps to assure their utilization.